jagi/meteor-astronomy/README.md

 post.save(); // Only first event handle will be executed.
 ```

-It is also important in which order event propagation occurs.
+It is also important in which order the event propagation occurs.

-1. At first event is triggered on the document that caused event to occur.
+1. At first, an event is triggered on a document that caused the event to occur.
-2. When the event's propagation hadn't been stopped then we check if given document has any parent class.
-If it does then we invoke the event on a parent class if it has an event handler defined for the given event name.
+2. When the event's propagation hadn't been stopped, then we check if the document has a parent class.
+If it does then we invoke the event on the parent class (only if defined).
-3. We repeat step 2 until we reach the last parent class.
+3. We repeat the step 2 until we reach the last parent class.
-4. Lastly a global event is invoked (if defined).
+4. In the end, a global event is invoked (only if defined).

 Take a look at the example.